Probing The Neutrino Sector via A Statistical Approach: Divergent Powers

-The MC simulation of matrix decomposition (see appendix \ref{appendix:mc_sim}) and observed values of $\theta_{\rm c}$s and $m_{\rm q}$, motivates us to propose that the divergent powers of mixing angles and eigenvalues which forms a single coupling matrix should synchronize at both side of $1$.
-(They are both smaller than one or larger than one.)
-The exact relation between these two could be non-trivial.
-Here for simplicity, we propose a linear model to represent the relation and do the estimation.
+Since mixing angles $\theta_{\rm N}$ and eigenvalues $M_i$ are decomposed from heavy neutrino mass matrix in Eq.~\eqref{eq:LagrangianOringin}, the divergent power of their distributions should obey some numerical relations.
+Here we propose a linear relation, which provides an excellent fit to the simulation, to do estimation and more analysis could be found in \ref{appendix:mc_sim}.
+Numerical fit tells us

-where $k_{\rm M}$ is the divergent power for heavy neutrino mass $P(M)$.
-This represents that distribution of decomposition angles diverges at zero if eigenvalues are peaking-distributed at the origin and vice versa.
-Using the values in eq.~\eqref{eq:kckp} and $k_{\rm q}=0.269$, together with relation eq.~\eqref{eq:kk}, one could obtains
+where $k_{\rm M}$ is the divergent power for heavy neutrino mass distribution $P(M)$.
+Using the values in Eq.~\eqref{eq:kckp} and relation Eq.~\eqref{eq:kk}, one could obtains (central values)

-where we have taken $k_{\rm p} \approx 1.8$ since the difference between $\mathcal{NH}$ and $\mathcal{IH}$ is small. $k_{\rm M}>1$ shows that the distribution of $M$ is not peaking at origin and indicates a possible degenerate mass pattern.
+There is a difference between $\mathcal{NH}$ and $\mathcal{IH}$.
+Despite that, $k_{\rm M}\gtrsim 1$ shows that the distribution of $M$ is not peaking at the origin and indicates a degenerate mass pattern.
 This is important and will be demonstrated below.

-Despite the overall scale of $M$, the behavior of $P(M)$ is mainly dictated by divergent power.
-Since $k_{\rm M}>1$, $P(M)$ is smoothly distributed around the origin.
+Despite the overall scale of $M$, the patten of heavy neutrino mass $M_i$s is mainly dictated by divergent power.
+Since $k_{\rm M}\gtrsim 1$, $P(M)$ is smoothly distributed around the origin.
 Mass is an unlimited parameter; so there must exist a tail suppression for $P(M)$.
-As shown in figure~\ref{fig:main}, solid-line around $M=0$ is obtained from $k_{\rm M}\approx 1.4$ and solid-line at large $M$ is the suppression for the sake of normalization of $P(M)$.
+As shown in figure~\ref{fig:main}, solid-line around $M=0$ is obtained from $k_{\rm M}\approx 1.3$ and solid-line at large $M$ is the suppression for the sake of normalization of $P(M)$.
 Some non-trivial forms could exist in the middle, where the region is labeled gray.
 Naturally, one would expect a bump in the gray region, which indicates the localization of heavy neutrino masses.

 Since the mass parameter is unbounded and Weibull distribution provides a good fit to quark and lepton mass distribution, it is reasonable to do the same here.
-We approximate the distribution of $M$ as $P(M)\approx \tilde{P}(M; k,l)$ to quantitatively demonstrate the localization of $P(M)$.
+We approximate the distribution of $M_i$ as $P(M)\approx \tilde{P}(M; k,l)$ to quantitatively demonstrate the localization of $P(M)$.
 Here $k$ encodes the divergent power and $l$ is the overall scale of this heavy sector, which is unknown.
 Fortunately, the scale is irrelevant when discussing the relative ratio between masses.

 If our Universe has only three heavy neutrinos in total, the joint probability of three mass distribution is described by direct product of these three distributions,

 Define a function $g(c)$ which describes the probability that